 - Materials consistently support flexible grouping-often in small groups, pairs, and whole classes.
 In the STEAM Activity Guide, there are many instances where the students are in pairs, small groups, and whole groups. - Materials support a variety of instructional groupings in the STEAM Activity Guide.
-The STEAM lesson, What's the Matter, has students working in small groups to dissect a food item and conduct investigations to determine the properties of each ingredient.
+The Learn By Doing STEAM Activity Reader Book lesson, What's the Matter, has students working in small groups to dissect a food item and conduct investigations to determine the properties of each ingredient.
 The Amelia Rose Explores: Earth and Space lesson has students work with partners to practice vocabulary words.
-In the Natural Science: Heat lesson, the teacher demonstrates how heat changes an egg and cannot revert back in the Learn by Doing Activity Reader Book.
+In the Natural Science: Heat lesson, the teacher demonstrates how heat changes an egg and cannot revert back in the Learn By Doing STEAM Activity Reader Book.
 The teacher reads the stories to the whole group.
-In Chapter 6, the teacher reads Where Did All the Rain Go?
-Whole group.
+In Chapter 6, the teacher reads Where Did All the Rain Go? to the whole group.
 Students work in pairs to complete Chapter 6, Activity 6, in which the students investigate erosion using a stream table.
-Chapter 5, Activity 4 allows students to work individually to write about different water sources. - Materials consistently support flexible grouping.
-The Teacher Textbook, Force, Motion, and Energy Chapter divides the students into small groups or pairs.
+In Chapter 5, Activity 4 allows students to work individually to write about different water sources. - Materials consistently support flexible grouping.
+The Teacher Textbook Grade 1 Science, Force, Motion, and Energy chapter divides the students into small groups or pairs.
 Students then plan and investigate how different objects move.
-In the Teacher Textbook, Organisms and Environments, Science is a Verb section, students discuss what they have learned and decide how to effectively communicate their learning with the public.
+In the Teacher Textbook Grade 1 Science, Organisms and Environments, Science is a Verb section, students discuss what they have learned and decide how to effectively communicate their learning with the public.
 Presentations are delivered individually or in small groups.